Veterinary Developmental Anatomy

 Developmental Anatomy: Subject Outlines & Knowledge Self-Assessment

-This web site is intended to supplement class notes or a textbook that provides embryology images.
-For each of a dozen embryology subjects, the web site presents an Outline of Topics, linked to True/False Questions with Explanations.
-The topical Outlines offer students another perspective of subject matter content.
-The Questions provide an opportunity to self-assess embryology knowledge so that understanding can be clarified prior to course examinations.
+This web site is intended to supplement class matrials that provide embryology images.
+It presents an Outline of Topics linked to True/False Questions with Explanations.
+The topical Outlines offer students another perspective of the subject matter.
+The Questions provide an opportunity to self-assess embryology knowledge prior to course examinations.
 The T/F Quizzes are geared for instruction, rather than grading.
-Embryology terms are shown in bold type in the Outline pages.
+Embryology terms are shown in bold type.

 Veterinary Developmental Anomalies